sparkecho/shooter/README.md

 `$ ./shooter`
 Then you may see the scene in the following picture:
 <img src="images/shooter.png" width="300">
-You can press the arrow keys and move your mouse around.
+You can press arrow keys (W, A, S, D) to move around and/or move your mouse to adjust the direction of crosshair.
 Press `ESC` to quit.
 ## Compile
 `$ make`